 The common plastics pipe systems are readily recycled and are being recycled now.
 Practically all post industrial waste is recycled and we are also recycling post-consumer pipe waste.
-For example, in excess of 3000t of PE pipe was recycled last year.
-Considering only post-consumer PVC pipe there was over 650t mostly sourced from demolition sites or construction waste recycled by the industry last year.
+For example, in excess of 2,000T of PE pipe was recycled last year.
+Considering only PVC, there was over 1,050T of recycled material converted into pipe during 2018.
 This recycled PVC material is used in an innovative product range where the recyclate is used to manufacture new pipe with the same life and performance expectations as pipe made solely from virgin material.
-It is good to know that even when that long service life has been achieved that it can be recycled again back into pipe with exactly the same performance and life expectancy as the original pipe.
+It is good to know that even when that long service life has been achieved, it can be recycled again back into pipe with exactly the same performance and life expectancy as the original pipe.

 The common plastics used for pipe production like PVC and PE are thermoplastics and readily reprocessed.
 Scrap generated during manufacture is reground and fed back into the manufacturing process.
-As noted above, the industry is also now recycling post-consumer waste where pipe is collected from the waste stream and recycled back into pipe products, Specific PVC recycling locations are available in Sydney, Melbourne and Brisbane and PVC pipe can be recycled at general plastic recycling stations throughout Australia.
+As noted above, the industry is also now recycling post-consumer waste where pipe is collected from the waste stream and recycled back into pipe products.
+Pipe recycling locations are available in Sydney, Melbourne and Brisbane and PVC pipe can be recycled at general plastic recycling stations throughout Australia.